Link To All Ferret Health Care Articles

 Ron Hines DVM PhD

-One thing you can count on when dealing with any coronavirus is that the problems they cause will be ever-changing.
-That is because coronavirus are experts in their abilities to mutate, recombine, jump from one species to another and redirect the cell types that they attack. (ref1, ref2
+FERRET CORONAVIRUS CANNOT GIVE YOU HUMAN CORONAVIRUS COVID-19 NOR CAN IT GIVE YOU ANY OTHER ILLNESS.
+But one thing you can count on when dealing with all coronaviruses is that the problems they cause will be ever-changing.
+That is because all coronavirus are experts in their abilities to mutate, recombine, jump from one species to another and redirect the cell types that they attack.

-In March of 1993, pet ferrets and those in breeding farms and shelters along the United States East Coast developed foul-smelling, watery or mucous diarrhea.
+In March of 1993, pet ferrets and those in some breeding farms and shelters along the United States East Coast developed foul-smelling, watery or mucous diarrhea.
 The stool they passed had a greenish color and contained grainy material that some thought resembled birdseed (actually it was shreds of intestinal lining).
 The disease appeared to be highly contagious.
 Some referred to it as “green slime disease”.

 This disease had probably been brewing in domestic ferrets for quite some time before the 1993 epidemic.
 But the number of ferrets affected then led researches to delve more deeply into the cause.
 In 2000, researches reported that a coronavirus appeared to be the underlying pathogen and gave the disease the name epizootic catarrhal enteritis (ECG).
-Others refer to it as Ferret Enteric Coronavirus or FRECV.
+Others refer to it as Ferret Enteric Coronavirus , ECG or FRECV.

+This wasn’t the first time a disease like this had occurred.
+Mink ranches in Scandinavia, North America, the USSR and China had been dealing with an almost identical coronavirus diarrhea problem since at least 1975.
+If and when the coronavirus jumped from mink to ferrets is something we still do not know.
+However ferrets and mink are so similar biologically that all it would have taken was co-mingling the two species at some breeding facility.
 Ferrets that develop ECG/FRECV show little interest in food or activity.
 A period of vomiting and diarrhea were the prominent signs – with a steady recovery over a week or two.
 The disease was more likely to occur in multi-ferret households, breeding facilities pet shops and ferret rescue facilities because virus transmission there was easier and stress on the animals greater.
 In those situations, it was not uncommon for most or all of the ferrets to become ill.
 But only a tiny number of ferrets died.
 The few that did were generally older ferrets in which it was never confirmed that ECG was the primary cause of their death.

 But then in 2004, a remarkable and worrisome thing happened.
 A number of ferrets began exhibiting symptoms quite similar to those seen in feline infectious peritonitis (FIP) in cats.
 When ferrets developed this new disease it was always fatal.
 FIP is an always-fatal disease of cats and it too is caused by a coronavirus.
 Suspiciously, it is also caused by a mutation of a feline intestinal coronavirus that causes transient mild symptoms if any at all in cats.
 Five of the affected ferrets were females and four were males.
 Eight had been purchased at pet stores.
 Three were bred in New Zealand, one in the Netherlands and one in Spain.
-This new disease was given the name of Ferret Systemic Coronavirus (FRSCV) because the whole body system of the ferret was affected – not just its intestines. (ref) The average age of the ferrets that develop this disease is about 11 month.
+This new disease was given the name of Ferret Systemic Coronavirus (FRSCV) because the whole body system of the ferret was affected – not just its intestines. (ask me for Perpinan2008.pdf) The average age of the ferrets that develop this disease is about 11 month.

 Are These One Or Two Different Virus?